 Jim was a major photographic contributor to the book, Coal Country.
 Jim's images and writing have also appeared in more than twelve other books.

-- for NANPA's e-newsletter.
 A charter member, he has twice been a keynote speaker in addition to serving on the NANPA Board of Directors.
 Jim was one of the original coordinators for NANPA's Youth Scholarship Program.
-Jim served as MC for the NANPA summits in 2005 and 2010, where he was co-MC with his son Carson, who was ten at the time.
+He served as MC for the NANPA summits in 2005 and 2010, the later where he was co-MC with his son Carson, who was ten at the time.
 Jim served as editor of NANPA's Desk Reference Handbook and has been a seminar speaker, tour and workshop leader for various NANPA summits and regional events.

-Jim has served on the advisory board for Nature’s Best Magazine and from 2000-2008, he was a member of the Fujifilm Talent Team.
+Jim serves on the advisory board for Nature’s Best Magazine and from 2000-2008 he was a member of the Fujifilm Talent Team.
 Jim has also been interviewed on CBS Sunday Morning, NPR, The Eyes of Texas, the documentary "Out of the Blue," and Nik Radio.
 A selection of Jim's photography was used for a segment on NBC Today Show.

 Jim served as a national correspondent for the online magazine, Wildlife Watchers and was an associate for the on-line Nature of Writing workshop program.
 Jim served as an advisor for the Center of Wildlife Information.

-for Jim and his son Carson have included Hunts Photo, Lowepro, Manfrotto, Nik Software, Nikon, Wimberley, Outdoor Photo Gear, and Singh-Ray.
+Sponsors for Jim and his son Carson have included Hunts Photo, Lowepro, Manfrotto, Nik Software, Nikon, Wimberley, Zeiss Optics, Outdoor Photo Gear, and Singh-Ray.